-by Peter Alway NAR 26985 SR
+by Peter Alway, NAR 26985 (used by permission)

 I wrote the guidelines on the principle that the most complex mission I could think of would max them out.
 So I think and Ariane 4 with 3 stages, 4 strap-ons, and a 4-cluster first stage would reach the 200 mark.